alexdelorenzo/screenshot/README.md

 However, that necessitates that the user clicks a window each time.
 You cannot include this as part of an automated pipeline.

-To that end, I use this utility to automate the generation of screenshots of web, mobile and desktop applications.
+To that end, I use this utility to automatically generate screenshots of web, mobile and desktop applications.

 ## Example
 Take a screenshot of the Pycharm application with the *window title* containing "screenshot".